ConvergenceDA/visdom-web/static/data/README.md

 ## Static Data
 This directory contains static data files that will be used on the front-end, such as geographic data for California.

+The Make process depends on Node.js (https://nodejs.org/en/download/), with topojson installed:
+`npm install topojson`

 To rebuild these files, just run:

 ```sh
 $ make clean all